-On balance, the Commission accepts the enhancement raised in submissions to include information available to NEMMCO concerning non-scheduled generation in terms of the five minute dispatch and next trading day publication timeframes, irrespective of whether that information concerns non-scheduled generating systems of less than 30MW size.
+On balance, the Commission accepts the enhancement raised in submissions to include information available to NEMMCO concerning non-scheduled generation in terms of the five minute dispatch and next trading day publication timeframes.
+The Commission has amended the Draft Rule to make it clear that this applies irrespective of generator size.
 However, in respect of the information to be published the next trading day, the Commission considers that discretion should exist for the information to be aggregated where large numbers of small generating systems, less than 30 MW in size, are involved.